Something’s happening tomorrow? Here’s how the restrictions are changing

 What is happening with the over-70s?

-“Many are saying that the impact on them and their families has been very negative and a some lifting of the lockdown should be a priority.
-An element of cabin fever is beginning to set in.”
+As of Tuesday, the over-70s have been advised to only leave their homes in limited circumstances.
+“For people who are cocooning the public health advice is to continue to do so,” the Taoiseach has said.

-That will change as of Tuesday, but the over-70s have been advised to only leave their homes in limited circumstances.
+“However it will still be possible to go for a walk or a drive within 5 km of your home if you avoid all contact with other people.”

 It is important to state that these measures are advisory not mandatory, though the impression was given to some elderly people that the strictures were mandatory.